medic/medic-docs/configuration/tasks.md

 * `contact`: Set to the contact you passed in.
 Has contact information only.
 * `icon`: Set to the `icon` specified for the task in `task-schedules.json`.
 * `priority`: Set to high priority if there is a description for the task in `task-schedules.json`.
 High priority means that the task has the high risk icon on the right hand side.
 * `priorityLabel`: Set to the `description` listed in `task-schedules.json` for the task if there is a description.
+Use a translation key for internationalisation support.
 * `date`: This is the due date of the task.
 It is left null during task creation and set later.
 * `title`: Set to the `title` that you indicated in your `task-schedules.json` file.
 The title is the text that appears in the UI on the task.
+Use a translation key for internationalisation support.
 * `fields`: Fields are pieces of data that display on the task summary screen.
 List a label and value for each field you want to display on the summary screen.
 * `resolved`: This tracks whether or not the task has been completed.
 It is set to false initially and then updated to a condition later.
 * `actions`: This is an array of the actions (forms) that a user can access after clicking on a task.
 If you put multiple forms here, then the user will see a task summary screen where they can select which action they would like to complete.